samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 We learned earlier that using `SET` is the same as creating the key again, which for Redis also involves resetting any timeouts currently assigned to it.

+We have a solid foundation now on manipulating data in Redis.
+With this knowledge under our belt, we are ready to now explore the data types that Redis offers.

 ## Redis Data Types

 Far from being a plain key-value store, Redis is an actual **data structure server** that supports different kinds of values.
 Traditionally, key-value stores allow us to map a string key to a string value and nothing else.
 In Redis, the string key can be mapped to more than just a simple string.

-A varied range of complex data structures can become the value of a string key.
+Being a data structure server, we can also refer to the data types as data structures.
+We can use these more complex data structures to store multiple values in a key at once.
 Let's look at these types at a high level.
 We'll explore each type in detail in subsequent sections.

 - **Binary-safe strings**